MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Week 3 — Activate: We generate 1 website page + 2 emails + 3 socials from the library.

-Week 4 — Extend: Index 10 videos; we publish one edited “video-book” excerpt.
+Week 4 — Extend: Index 10 videos; we publish one edited "video-book" excerpt.

 What NOT to sweat